tomokr/arxiv/README.md

 categories: Categories / tags in the ArXiv system
 versions: A version history

+The number of entries is over 1.7 million.
+So I used the part of it here.

+### Categories

 ## Notebooks
 The notebooks are from kaggle notebook.